Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    ```
 The notification is sent and `notificationCallback`'s members will be called soon.

-### Responding to read and write value requests from server clients
+### Respond to read and write value requests from server clients

 In order to react and respond to the read and write value requests from a client connected to the server running on the device, the callback functions need to be set on the characteristics or on the descriptors.